python/cpython/Doc/tutorial/inputoutput.rst

    >>> print('Jack: {Jack:d}; Sjoerd: {Sjoerd:d}; Dcab: {Dcab:d}'.format(**table))
    Jack: 4098; Sjoerd: 4127; Dcab: 8637678

-This is particularly useful in combination with the new built-in :func:`vars` function, which returns a dictionary containing all local variables.
+This is particularly useful in combination with the built-in function :func:`vars`, which returns a dictionary containing all local variables.

 For a complete overview of string formatting with :meth:`str.format`, see :ref:`formatstrings`.